 Katie has been licensed to practice law since 2001.
-Prior to joining the firm in September of 2005, she practiced for five years with the Cook County Public Guardian where she served as the court appointed guardian for disabled adults and served as the court appointed guardian ad litem for abused and neglected minors.
-With the Public Guardian, Katie gained a wealth of experience representing clients with difficult and sensitive legal issues, administering complex estates, navigating challenging care issues, and litigating cases of elder abuse, neglect, and financial exploitation.
+Prior to joining the firm in 2005, she practiced with the Cook County Public Guardian where she represented the Public Guardian in disabled adult guardianship estates and where she served as the Guardian ad Litem (GAL) for abused and neglected minors in child protection proceedings.
+With the Public Guardian, Katie gained a wealth of experience representing clients with sensitive legal problems, administering complex estates, navigating challenging care issues, and litigating difficult cases of abuse, neglect, and financial exploitation.

 - Juris Doctor from DePaul University College of Law

 - Master of Arts in English Literature from DePaul University